speedata/ets/Readme.md

 This software repository contains a Lua frontend for the typesetting library [“Boxes and Glue”](https://github.com/speedata/boxesandglue) which is an algorithmic typesetting machine in the spirits of TeX.

+## Running the software

+Download the software ([get the latest release here](https://github.com/speedata/ets/releases)), unzip the archive and call

+    bin/ets myscript.lua

+on the command line.

 ## Build

 You just need Go installed on your system, clone the repository and run